ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/03_standing_up_your_first_cluster/05_private_repo_image_pull_secrets.md

 `kubectl create secret docker-registry regcred --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>`

-Will automatically create a secret named: `docker-registry` which you could add to `imagePullSecrets` as part of your k8s resource definitions.
+Will automatically create a secret named: `regcred` which you could add to `imagePullSecrets` as part of your k8s resource definitions.
 The contents of this secret is a paramaterized `~/.docker/config.json` file.

 Example deployment with imagePullSecret defined.